statefulj/statefulj/index.md

 ## What is StatefulJ?

-[StatefulJ](http://www.statefulj.org) is an open source Java based Finite State Machine(FSM) along with a Spring based integrated framework.
+[StatefulJ](http://www.statefulj.org) is both an lightweight, open source Java Finite State Machine(FSM) and a complete Spring based framework which lets you easily define and integrate State Machines into your Applications.

 ## What is a Finite State Machine?